Kinship Caregivers - Amara

 You step in to care for your kin.
 We step in to support you.

 You love your family, friends, and community and want to care for them through difficult times.
-Working with the child welfare system can be confusing with restricted resources that you may not know you have the right to access.
+Working with the child welfare system can be confusing, and you may not have the resources your family needs.
 Through every joy and challenge along the journey, Amara is here to support you so you can support your kin.

 Kinship Care Can Help Transform the Child Welfare System